-Harrison's Cave#7 in Best Things To Do in Barbados
+Harrison's Cave#8 in Best Things To Do in Barbados

 One of Barbados' most popular attractions is Harrison's Cave.
-This limestone cavern features several streams, as well as stalactites, stalagmites and other kinds of calcite deposits.
+This limestone cavern features several streams (the stream system is estimated to be at least 1 1/2 miles long), as well as stalactites, stalagmites and other kinds of calcite deposits.
+Though it wasn't opened to the public until 1981, historians believe the cave was first discovered at the end of the 18th century.
 The cave sits in the middle of the country about 5 miles from Holetown and Bathsheba Beach.

 Harrison's Cave offers a variety of tours daily from 8:45 a.m. to 3:45 p.m.
-The cave's standard tram tour lasts an hour and costs 60 Barbadian dollars (or about $30) for each adult and Bds$30 (roughly $15) per child.
-Walk-in cave tours are offered on select Saturdays at 3 p.m.
-Kids tours, one of which focuses on bats, are available as well.
-To reach the cave, visitors can drive or take the Route No. 4 Shorey Village or Chalky Mount bus, which operate daily at select times.
+The cave's standard hourlong tram tour costs 60 Barbadian dollars (or about $30) for each adult and 30 Barbadian dollars (around $15) for children.
+You can also tour the cave on foot; hourlong walking tours are offered on the last Saturday of the month at 3 p.m.
+If you're up for the adventure, there is also a 3 1/2-hour tour that allows you to access the cave's natural trails (sometimes on your hands and knees).
+Prices and availability for these specialized tours vary.
+To reach the cave, visitors can drive or take the route No. 4 Shorey Village or Chalky Mount bus from Bridgetown, which operate daily at select times.
+The attraction estimates that taxi fares to the cave range from 35 to 55 Barbadian dollars (between $17 and $27).
 Free on-site parking is available, plus restrooms and a gift shop.
 For more information, visit Harrison's Cave's website.

 More Best Things To Do in Barbados